Beyond Body Modification

 • Instead of using anti-microbial ointments, you may now want to start applying irritants to encourage the building of scar tissue.

-• Again, take care to rub the irritant in the direction of the scarification lines as this will prevent “Blow Out” or lines scarring unevenly.
+• Again, take care to rub the irritant in the direction of the scarification lines as this will prevent uneven scarring.

 • After coating the scarification, wrap it in cellophane and seal with tape as usual, to prevent the oxygen from reaching the wound, so that it can further encourage the development of scar tissue.

-• Over the next 6 weeks wash the scarification piece gently, but do not soak or pick at the scab.
+• Over the next 6 weeks wash the scarification piece gently, but do not soak or pick at the scab (the scab needs to ideally fall off on its own).
 Pat dry after washing.

 6 WEEKS LATER…

-• Your scarification piece should have lost its scab and the scar tissue should have filled the wound by then.
+• Your scarification piece should have lost its scab and the scar tissue should have filled the wound by now.

 • Now you can irritate the scar tissue further by slapping, scratching, or pulling.
 Be sure to do this uniformly on the entire scarification piece to keep the scar evenly raised.